 Because of its easy-to-use interface, you can build pages more easily with Elementor.
 Moreover, as a live editor, you don’t need to preview the changes you’ve made.

 Bottom Line: Which One Should You Choose?

 As discussed in this Gutenberg vs Elementor 2023 comparison article, both tools offer good features to help you build posts, pages, and websites with no programming knowledge.

 Elementor is a dedicated page builder plugin and has more features and options when compared to Gutenberg.

 When it comes to designing pages, Elementor is the winner here, but as already mentioned, since it adds some additional code to your website, Elementor can decrease the load time of your pages.

 In contrast, the Gutenberg block editor would be your best option if you want to build a website with good page loading times.
 Although it has fewer features than Elementor at the moment, its developers are adding more of them to Gutenberg with each update.

-So, when it comes to the Elementor vs. Gutenberg comparison, which one is the winner, in your opinion?
+So, when it comes to the Gutenberg vs Elementor 2023 comparison, which one is the winner, in your opinion?
 Let us know in the comments section below.